Vault2501/Meshed-Banana-image/README.md

 Scripts for preparing an Armbian image with the [reticulum stack](https://github.com/markqvist/Reticulum) and its tools/examples

 ## How does it work?
 This repo contains an overlay directory to be used within the Armbian build system.
-It will install the reticulum stack and its dependencies in `/etc/skel` of the built image, so that every user that gets created will have those copied to his home directory upon first login.
+It will copy the reticulum stack and its dependencies to `/opt/reticulum_env/` and add a modified `.profile` to `/etc/skel` of the built image, so that every user that gets created will have those copied to his home directory upon first login.

 ## How can I use it?